 - Strength-based approach: The program teaches students to approach early childhood with an appreciation of the diverse resources that children and families bring to young children's education and care.

 Course work is designed to prepare students to teach in diverse settings, and integrates theory and practice.
-Course work is generally completed in two years.
 See the Requirements page for a list of courses required for this program; see the Course Descriptions page for paragraph-length descriptions of individual courses.

 GENERAL PROGRAM INFORequirements

 Course List & Descriptions

-Students who enter directly into the MA program spend their first year student teaching in an infant-toddler or preschool classroom at the Mills College Children's School under the supervision of highly experienced head teachers.
+Students who enter directly into the full-time MA program spend their first year student teaching in an infant-toddler or preschool classroom at the Mills College Children's School under the supervision of highly experienced head teachers.
 This student teaching experience is paired with a year-long course in which students reflect on their teaching practice.
 In the second year, students may participate in internships in a variety of early childhood organizations.
 Depending on their interests and professional goals, students might intern in local preschool programs as administrators, in national or local research organizations as research assistants, in community college classrooms as student teachers, or in local policy and advocacy organizations.
 Part-time students engage in yearlong field placements based on their interests and the emphasis they have chosen in order to expand their professional network.